Throughout the last couple of years, gyms and fitness clubs have been closing their doors at an alarming rate.

 - You get full control of your web domain

-- Self-hosted WordPress is superfast – which search engines love
+- Self-hosted WordPress blogs are superfast – which search engines love

 - You can monetize your website however you wish